Police identify two persons of interest in shooting that left one dead, another injured near Shippensburg University

 Authorities are focusing their homicide investigation on Rotz Avenue, and the 200 block of North High Street.

+When police arrived Sunday night, they found Myers body outside of a vehicle, and Stevenson inside.
+He was critically injured from a gunshot wound.

+"I was just getting ready to watch the game and I hear two loud bangs," Anthony Kwiatanowski, a Sophomore at Shippensburg University, said.
+"I looked out the window.
+I thought it was like a dumpster or fireworks but, I wouldn't think there'd be a shooting 100 feet outside of the house in Shippensburg."

 According to EMA, a Life Lion Helicopter touched down behind Seth Grove Stadium at the University around 9:30 Sunday night.
+Stevenson was flown to Holy Spirit Hospital.
 Campus alerts advised people not to enter the area.

+"It makes me nervous to walk around even just off campus and on campus by myself especially," Maddie Kalp, a Sophomore at Shippensburg University, said.

 Shippensburg University posted the following statement on their website: